Skip to content

 modprobe mydriver

-# modprobe: ERROR: could not insert 'mydriver': Required key not available
+# modprobe: ERROR: could not insert 'mydriver': Key was rejected by service

 The modules were still signed with the admin's private key.
 Their signatures were valid.
 But the running kernel had no record of the corresponding public key and refused to verify the modules.